maraisr/website/content/til/consistent hashing/index.md

 ---
 title: Consistent Hashing
 summary:
-  Consistent Hashing is a distributed hashing algorithm that works independently from the number of servers or objects that are stored in the table.
+  A distributed hashing algorithm that works independently from the number of servers or objects that are stored in the table.
 date: 2022-11-01
 tags: [systems design]